 Going to the toilet no longer works properly - digestion falters.
 Strife in the form of autoimmune reactions breaks out.
 Stress spreads, breathing becomes shallower and in the confusion we become more susceptible to illness.
 In stressful situations, all those systems suddenly go crazy that our endorphins are normally involved in regulating.

-Since the release of the hormones can be strongly boosted by injuries, pain and UV light, it makes sense to start here for your own health.
+As the release of hormones can be strongly stimulated by injuries, pain and UV light, it makes sense to start here for your own health.
 Regular daylight and sunlight (no sunburn!) remind the body that the hormone is needed.
-Stimulating the sensation of pain and pressure with an acupressure mat or, for example, a barefoot walk over uneven terrain, also triggers a release of endorphins.
-But is that all there is to it?
-No, the happiness makers can do even more!
+Stimulating the sensation of pain and pressure with an acupressure mat or a barefoot walk over uneven terrain, for example, also triggers the release of endorphins.

 Acupressure for endorphins and oxytocin - 3 exercises to help the body regulate hormones.